knholland/actions-on-google-resources/code-examples/api.ai-webhook-with-sdk/README.md

-# API.AI Webhook - No SDK
+# API.AI Webhook - Using Actions on Google SDK
-The purpose of this example is to show you how to do advanced webhook/business logic using Firebase + Api.ai.
+The purpose of this example is to show you how to do advanced webhook/business logic using Firebase + Api.ai with the Actions on Google SDK.

 # Run this Action:
 1. Download Firebase CLI `npm install -g firebase-tools`